 - 2 ounces sugar (1/4 cup; 57g)

 Adjust oven rack to middle position and preheat to 400°F (200°C).
 Combine butter, coconut oil, sugar, salt, baking powder, and vanilla in the bowl of a stand mixer fitted with the paddle attachment.
-Mix at low speed to combine gently, then increase to medium and beat until light and fluffy, about 5 minutes, pausing to scrape the bowl with a flexible spatula halfway through.
-With the mixer running, add egg and continue beating until smooth.
+Mix at low speed to combine, then increase to medium and beat until soft, fluffy, and pale, about 5 minutes, although the exact timing will vary.
+Halfway through, pausing to scrape the bowl and beater with a flexible spatula, and then resume mixing on medium speed.
+Add the egg and continue beating until smooth.
 Reduce speed to low, add flour, and mix to form a stiff dough.
-Divide into twenty-four 1 1/4-ounce (2-tablespoon; 30-ml) portions.